Skip to Content

 Service members typically qualify for retirement benefits after serving 20 years of active duty.
 This retirement system allows service members to receive a pension based on their pay grade and years of service.

-To ensure you make the most of your retirement dollars, you should know how income tax will affect it.
+To ensure you make the most of your retirement dollars, you should know how income tax will affect them.
 Income tax exemptions on your military retirement income can potentially save you thousands of dollars annually.

 States That Don’t Tax Military Retirement